-Violinist, vocalist Angelina Rivera is largely forgotten but she was an outstanding performer and a musical trailblazer.
+Violinist, vocalist Angelina Rivera is largely forgotten but during her lifetime she was an outstanding performer and a musical trailblazer.

-She was born in Arecibo, Puerto Rico in 1900 and hails from a musical family.
-Her father, Anthony Rivera was a clarinetist and her sister Santos “Lolita” Rivera was a double-bassist.
+She was born in Arecibo, Puerto Rico in 1899 or 1903 and hailed from a musical family.
+Her father, Anthony Rivera, was a clarinetist and her sister Santos “Lolita” Rivera was a double-bassist.

 According to Basilio Serrano, “Anthony Rivera settled in New York (Manhattan) in 1905.
 His wife and daughters arrived in 1906.”
-Their arrival predates the Jones Act (1917), which imposed citizenship on the residents of Puerto Rico.
+Which predates the Jones Act (1917), which imposed citizenship on the residents of Puerto Rico.

 Angelina attended The Martin Smith School and was a member of the Martin-Smith School Symphony Orchestra in New York (1916-1918).
 She was a classically trained soprano but is mostly known as a jazz violinist.